Soccer-England's Chilwell, Mount in isolation after contact with Gilmour | Sports-Games

 Both players are team mates of Gilmour's at Premier League club Chelsea and were pictured embracing him at the end of Friday's 0-0 draw at Wembley.
 The FA said the move was a "precaution at this time" and the decision had been made after consultation with Public Health England (PHE).

-"The pair will be kept away from the rest of the England players and wider support team, pending further discussions with PHE," said the FA.
 "The entire squad had lateral flow tests on Monday afternoon and all were again negative, as was the case with Sunday’s UEFA pre-match PCR tests".

-The FA said they remain in contact with PHE and are observing UEFA's COVID-19 protocols for the tournament.
+Southgate said he did not know if the situation came about because of contact from PHE or if the contact with Gilmour had been reported to them.

+None of the Scotland team, who have all since tested negative, have had to isolate after being in contact with Gilmour, and Southgate appeared puzzled at the different approaches.
+"I don't want to cause a drama for Scotland, but if you're all in the dressing room together, where does everything stand?" said Southgate.

+"I don’t know all of the factors behind that but clearly it’s nothing to do with being on the pitch," he said, noting that it was acknowledged that there is not enough close contact time on a field during training or a game to count as being exposed.
+Southgate added that he had sympathy for Scotland coach Steve Clarke and when asked if the players had been vaccinated, which they have not, offered a reminder that he had proposed such a move.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)